 Context about who your customer is, what they’ve told your team in the past, their shopping history, and more is crucial for delivering a seamless experience across channels.
 Additionally, utilizing customer service software with omnichannel routing enables you to direct tickets across channels to team members based on availability, capacity, and ticket priority.

 FAQ pages, community forums, helpful articles, and other data-driven content can help your customers solve issues on their own rather than reaching out to a live agent.
 You can also use AI chatbots as a resource to provide quick answers and point customers in the right direction.
 Make sure your content is accurate and up to date since an unhelpful article can create a negative experience.

 4. Provide personalization

+Gather context about who your buyers are—their preferences, personalities, and buying habits—and use the information to help agents better customize their support and provide faster resolutions.
 It may be helpful to conduct user experience (UX) research on your company’s support initiatives to find ways to deliver more personalized interactions.

-5. Empower customers through AI
+5. Empower customers through AI and automation

 6. Deliver proactive experiences

 A top-tier customer experience anticipates customers’ needs and stays ahead of problems before they escalate—or before they even happen.
 Being proactive creates a unique experience that feels personal and helps build trust and customer loyalty.

 For example, an e-commerce company might deploy a chatbot on its checkout page to answer any final customer questions right on the page, or an internet provider may send a text to notify customers of an upcoming outage.
 Whenever you can anticipate and respond to future customer concerns, you’re well on your way to developing a better customer experience.